morningred88/AWS/EC2_SysOps/EC2_SysOps_notes.md

   If the termination protection is enabled, you can still terminate the instance using OS.

+## Spot instances

+If you want to terminate the spot instance and not have them relaunch, you need first cancel a spot request, then terminate the spot instances.

 ## EC2 launch trouble shooting

 ### Instance volume limits